 * * * * *

 The storm outside had stopped and the clouds had parted to allow streams of sunlight to flow through the window.
 Sara led Luciana back into the bedroom.
-As she switched on the overhead light, the child recoiled, so she switched it back off, leaving the room mostly in shadow.
+As she switched on the overhead light, the child recoiled, so she turned it back off, leaving the room mostly in shadow.

 "I am a monster," Luciana cried, her fingers touching the dried blood on her lips.
 She was so hungry.
 She was afraid she might attack Sara, and that was something she didn't want to do.